Identification and acceptation of macroscopic magnetism energy levels results in better understanding of the linkages between the traditional theory with quantum electrodynamics and revelation of the limited validity of the Faraday's Law: Discussion

 \section{Discussion}

-The Maxwell's mathematical insight with emphasis on the time change of the magnetic induction flux predicts functionality of the homopolar brush generator, which is thus mistakenly taken as the evidence that the change in the flux of magnetic induction is sufficient physical quantity for realization of electric induction.
-For this reason, it mistakenly predicts that a similar realization without brush design should be functional as well.

-However, in the context of the findings above, the temporal change of the inductive flux does not lose its physical meaning - that consists primarily in showing the speed, in which the conductor is passing through gradient of the field.

-In accordance with the above experiment, equations \eqref{fE_m}, \eqref{fU_m} predict that by the movement of electrically neutral wires in a homogeneous magnetic field happens nothing at all - no Lorentz force will be generated and therefore no voltage will be induced.
-In this text, equation \eqref{I} adopts the status of a physical law.
-The relation \eqref{rotE_m} herein considered is physically non-essential (from standpoints of induction) and creates hypothetical and unverifiable idea of swirly magnetic field.
-It describes time changes only of geometric quantities in 3D space.
-Equations \eqref{E2} and \eqref{fE_m} indicate a necessary theoretical correction of the contemporary equations in order to predict the described experiment correctly. \\
+According to the above experiment, relations \eqref{fE_m}, \eqref{fU_m} predict that moving the electrically neutral conductor in the homogeneous magnetic field, as shown in the picture \ref{obrz} below, will be $\mathcal E = 0$.
+This is due to the fact that, in every direction of the velocity $\vec v$, there is a collinear level \emph{ESF} and the condition $\vec v \not\parallel \emph{ESF}$ can never be met.
+So it is not possible to obtain energy by changing energy levels.
+According to \eqref{I}, any Lorentz force will not be produced, therefore no voltage will be induced because $(\vec v_\perp = 0) \Rightarrow (\vec E = 0)$.
+In terms of induction, the relationship \eqref{rotE_m} in this context is considered to be physically inaccurate, creating a hypothetical and unverifiable idea of magnetic field turbulence.
+It only describes time changes of geometric quantities in 3D space.
+The equations \eqref{E2} and \eqref{fE_m} show the necessary theoretical correction of the current equations so that they can predict result of the experiment described here.